b00tc4mp/isdi-parttime-202303/staff/carlos-perez/fullstack/project/doc/README.md

 #### See Event List

-- Me as an administrator, I want to see the event list (Manage event List?)
+- Me as an administrator, I want to see the event list
 - Me as a user, I want to see the event list

 ##### Task